 You probably heard of it before.
-Simply put, electronic learning, or eLearning for short, is any type of training, learning, or education on electronic devices.
-With eLearning, educational materials can be delivered and consumed on electronic devices such as computers, tablets, and sometimes even smartphones.
-Examples for eLearning are watching a video tutorial, reading an interesting article on the internet, or taking part in an online quiz - it is basically any form of delivery of learning and training through digital resources.
+Simply put, electronic learning, or e-learning for short, is any type of training, learning, or education on electronic devices.
+With e-learning, educational materials can be delivered and consumed on electronic devices such as computers, tablets, and sometimes even smartphones.
+Examples for e-earning are watching a video tutorial, reading an interesting article on the internet, or taking part in an online quiz - it is basically any form of delivery of learning and training through digital resources.

-As you can see, we use eLearning every day to develop ourselves as individuals.
-Universities and companies, from small start-ups to large enterprises, use eLearning to train their employees or students and optimize their internal processes.
+We use e-learning every day to develop ourselves as individuals.
+Universities and companies, from small start-ups to large enterprises, use e-learning to train their employees or students and optimize their internal processes.

 The majority of online learning platforms offer different types of programs: